 I'll make a railroad handcar to reach the Moonville Tunnel using parts from the Kalamazoo Manufacturing Company.
 This handcar’s explicit use will be for transport to and from Moonville.
 We will ride along where the former tracks ran.
 (I am modifying the wheels to go ‘off the rails’).

 In life, on film, or still image, I have only seen men on handcars.
 Simply by occupying this space, we trespass and allow for the creating of something new and different.
 The handcar is movement, two by two, or individually, into an unknown space.
 The handcar was always intended to fix things.

-Each year I visit Moonville to gather information.
+Each year I will visit Moonville to gather information.
 I survey the land, flag, and tag the area with survey markers, photograph and video document, all in support of purchasing the land to reinstate Moonville.
-If failure in this endeavor is inescapable, this information is gathered to create Moonvilles anywhere, in duplicate.
+If failure in this endeavor is inescapable, this information is gathered to create Moonvilles anywhere, everywhere.

-Moonville is a space were queers can go to continue our work.
+Moonville is an idea, a space were queers can go to continue our work.
 Farmers, writers, artists, philosophers, cooks, metal smiths, woodworkers, performers, scientists, doctors, architects, and builders of . . .

 We have explored the depths of the ocean, the moon, but we have never been to Moonville.